paulanthonywilson/hc_sr_501_occupation/README.md

 Define the sensor in your project.

-For example to use a HC-SR501 sensor with its out attached to pin 17, and which you want to consider its area unoccupied after 3 minutes:
+An example is below: the HC-SR501 out pin is attached to GPIO pin 17; we deem the area monitored to be unoccupied after 3 minutes of no movement detection.

 ```elixir
 defmodule Movement.Sensor do
   use HcSr501Occupation.MovementSensor